Other Voices (The Doors album): Background and recording

 Following the critical and commercial success of L.A.
-Woman and Jim Morrison's death in 1971, the surviving members of the Doors continued as a trio to record their seventh album as "the critics were already calling it".
+Woman and Jim Morrison's death in 1971, the surviving members of the Doors continued as a trio to record their seventh album.
 Reflecting on the album in 2021, Robby Krieger noted the band's difficulty to continue working after Morrison's death:

 Later releases

 According to Jac Holzman, Other Voices sold approximately 300,000 copies on its original release.
+Record World said that the single "Tightrope Ride" is "a knockout rouser that amply demonstrates the band's ability to rock on successfully with other voices."

 The album was not released on CD until October 23, 2006, by the Timeless Holland label, along with the final Doors album, Full Circle.
 For years, the Doors largely disregarded the last two studio albums that were recorded without Morrison, and had no plans of reissuing the albums on CD.
 At the time, the Doors stated that they were not in possession of the master tapes, but remastered material from both the albums has appeared on various compilations, most notably the 1997 Box Set and the 2000 compilation The Best of the Doors.

-On September 27, 2011, The Doors finally gave Other Voices (along with Full Circle) its first official reissue, though made available only via digital download.
+On September 27, 2011, the Doors finally gave Other Voices (along with Full Circle) its first official reissue, though made available only via digital download.
 The original master tapes were confirmed to have been used in these reissues.
 On May 29, 2015, it was announced that Other Voices and Full Circle would be re-released together on a 2-CD set and individually on 180-gram vinyl by Rhino Records on September 4 of that year.
 The CD set features "Treetrunk"—the B-side of the "Get Up and Dance" single—as its only bonus track.

 Track listing

-The LP's original Elektra Records 1971 release show the individual song credits and lengths as listed below (though each songs' lead vocalists are not credited):
+The LP's original Elektra Records 1971 release shows the individual song credits and lengths as listed below (though each song's lead vocalists are not credited):